How to create a new Room/Scene?

 For that you need to run the following query (note: I'm not adding any extensions to the file names):

-Since the stage at we are with the project you have two options here:
+Then you have two options here:

 Just with that you should be able to run the game with your new scene.